openstack-archive/tripleo-docs/deploy-guide/source/features/split_stack.rst

 Splitting the Overcloud stack into multiple independent Heat stacks
 ===================================================================

+.. note:: Since victoria TripleO provisions baremetal using a separate workflow :doc:`../provisioning/baremetal_provision` that does not involve Heat stack, making this feature irrelevant.

 split-stack is a feature in TripleO that splits the overcloud stack into multiple independent stacks in Heat.